Do you have a plan for how to handle unhappy customers?

 There are a few tips that will make dealing with difficult customers easier:

-- If you suspect that your personality is clashing with the customer’s, substitute someone else as early in the process as you can; sometimes a little bit less friction can make all the difference.
+- If you suspect that your personality is clashing with the customer’s, substitute one of your team members as early in the process as you can; sometimes a little bit less friction can make all the difference.

-- Don’t interrupt your customer during the first three minutes of your conversation; this is the framing time that sets the tone for the rest of the dialogue.
+- Don’t interrupt your customer during the first three minutes of your conversation; make eye contact and practice active listening.
+This is the framing time that sets the tone for the rest of the dialogue.

 - Cultural miscommunication may interfere with conflict resolution and the relationship mending process.
-As soon as you suspect that this is the case, do some quick research on the norms of the customer’s culture so that you can identify why the miscommunication is happening.
+If the unhappy customer comes from a different background, do some quick research on the norms of his or her culture so that you can step into the customer’s shoes.

 - Don’t restate company policies to the customer if they prohibit something the customer wants- it’s invalidating, and doesn’t move the conversation forward.

 - You may need to educate the customer substantially before you can move on in your relationship with them.